-- the Stappenplan mededelen WBSO (WBSO statement submission step-by-step plan) (PDF) - the calculation tool and explanation of the calculation tool (PDF) to quickly and easily calculate your total actual hours and possible costs and expenditures. - the Handleiding mededelen WBSO (WBSO submission manual) (PDF) containing frequently asked questions and examples of how to transfer hours, costs and expenditures.
-You will be able to find these publications on www.vo.nl/wbso > Na uw WBSO-aanvraag > Realisatie WBSO melden as of the beginning of 2024.
+- the Stappenplan mededelen WBSO (WBSO statement submission step-by-step plan) (PDF) - the calculation tool and explanation of the calculation tool (PDF) to calculate your total actual hours and possible costs and expenditures. - the Handleiding mededelen WBSO (WBSO submission manual) (PDF) containing frequently asked questions and examples of how to transfer hours, costs and expenditures.
+You will be able to find these publications on www.rvo.nl/wbso/realisatie-melden as of the beginning of 2024.